Memory: Long-term memory

 Olin Levi Warner's 1896 illustration, Memory, now housed in the Thomas Jefferson Building at the Library of Congress in Washington, D.C.

 The storage in sensory memory and short-term memory generally has a strictly limited capacity and duration.
 This means that information is not retained indefinitely.
 By contrast, while the total capacity of long-term memory has yet to be established, it can store much larger quantities of information.
 Furthermore, it can store this information for a much longer duration, potentially for a whole life span.
 For example, given a random seven-digit number, one may remember it for only a few seconds before forgetting, suggesting it was stored in short-term memory.
 On the other hand, one can remember telephone numbers for many years through repetition; this information is said to be stored in long-term memory.
+Also, our sense of self and continuity exists because of long-term memory, like what happened years ago or yesterday.

 While short-term memory encodes information acoustically, long-term memory encodes it semantically: Baddeley (1966) discovered that, after 20 minutes, test subjects had the most difficulty recalling a collection of words that had similar meanings (e.g. big, large, great, huge) long-term.
 Another part of long-term memory is episodic memory, "which attempts to capture information such as 'what', 'when' and 'where.
 With episodic memory, individuals are able to recall specific events such as birthday parties and weddings.